vacuumlabs/yacol/docs/api.md

 all messages that comes to channel (refered to as 'source channel' below) so no one should take out of source channel until mult is `.stop` ed.

-### multObj.subscribe([channel, transducer])
+### multObj.subscribe(channel = null, transducer = null)
 Put every messages that comes to `mult` source channel to the given channel.
 If transducer is specified, it will be applied.
-If channel is not specified it will create the new standard (unbounded) channel.
+If channel is not specified it will create the new standard (i.e. unbounded) channel.
 This channel (whether constructed or obtained) is returned.

 The function can be called with any combination of arguments (you can for example omit channel but provide transducer).
 Since channels are quite easily distinguishable from other objects, this is not a mess.

-### multSubscription.channel
-contains channel (provided to `multObj.subscribe` or created by it) to which this subscription pipes values.

 ### multObj.unsubscribe(channel)
 Unsubscribe channel from `mult`